jflex-de/jflex/tex/porting-and-parsers.md

       }
     :};

-If you do not mind to change the method that is calling the parser, you could remove the constructor entirely (and if there is nothing else in it, the whole `parser code` section as well, of course).
-The calling main procedure would then construct the parser as shown in the section above.
+If you don't mind changing the method that is calling the parser, you could remove the constructor entirely (and if there is nothing else in it, the whole `parser code` section).
+The main method calling the parser would then construct the parser as shown in the section above.

 The JFlex specification does not need to be changed.